flare-foundation/docs/docs/dev/getting-started/setup/hardhat.md

 ### 6. Deploy the Contract

-Now, you will deploy the contract to Flare's test network, [Coston2](../../reference/network-config.md), using a Hardhat script from the `scripts` folder.
+Now, you will deploy the contract to Flare's test network, [Coston2](../../reference/network-config.md), using the Hardhat Ignition module and script inside the `ignition/modules`.

 !!! warning